sweetrdf/termTemplates/README.md

 * `termTemplates\NotTemplate` - negates the result of the `equals()` operation on a given `rdfInterface\TermCompare` object.
-* `termTemplates\AnyOfTemplate` - matches terms being equal to any of given list of `rdfInterface\TermCompare` objects.
-* `termTemplates\DatasetExtractors` - provides a set of static methods for extracting `rdfInterface\Dataset` quad elements as single `rdfInterface\Term`, single value, array of `rdfInterface\Term` or array of values.
+* `termTemplates\AnyOfTemplate` - matches terms being equal to any of given list of `rdfInterface\TermCompare` objects. as single `rdfInterface\Term`, single value, array of `rdfInterface\Term` or array of values.

 ## Installation